5th Division (North Korea): History

 By August 12, the 5th Division had pressed to Pohang-dong and also threatened Yonil Airfield.
 The division had cut off the ROK 3rd Division above Pohang-dong, and the 3rd Division had to be evacuated by sea to positions farther south.
 After a two-day artillery barrage, the division purportedly attacked Pohang-dong with all three regiments committed, and occupied the town on August 20, 1950, after a fierce engagement that resulted in heavy casualties, most of which were caused by intense artillery fire.
 While in the city, the troops are reported to have been subjected to constant air and artillery bombardment.
 On or about August 23, 1950, American and ROK troops launched a counterattack, which forced the division to withdraw about 5 miles to the north and received such heavy casualties that its strength was reduced to about 4,000 men.
 From August 23 to September 3, the division reportedly remained in defensive positions just north of Pohang-dong.
 During this period approximately 3,000 replacements were received, most of whom were conscripted from South Korea and assigned to the division without any previous military training.
 Because of the general shortage of weapons, many of these men were only issued grenades and instructed to pick up the rifles of their comrades as they fell on the battlefield.

 On September 3, the division resumed its attack with the objective of taking Pohang-dong and the Yonil Airfield south of the town.
 By the following day the 5th Division succeeded in breaking through the outer defenses of UN forces and fought ferociously through a hail of artillery and small-arms fire.
 They finally entered the town on September 6, but before they could consolidate their gains the UN forces counterattacked and once again forced the division to withdraw and take up defensive positions just north of the town.
 For several days they fought an artillery duel and sent out combat patrols.
 Late in the evening of the September 11, the division advanced toward the southwest, skirting the outer fringes of the UN defenses, and deployed along the high ground overlooking Pohang-dong for another assault on the town.
-The 11th and 12th Regiments were poised foro an attack from the west, while the 10th Regiment occupied assault positions approximately 2.5 miles southwest of Pohang-dong.
+The 11th and 12th Regiments were poised for an attack from the west, while the 10th Regiment occupied assault positions approximately 2.5 miles southwest of Pohang-dong.
 During the night large amounts of ammunition were carried to gun positions and last-minute preparations were made.
 On September 12, 1950, UN forces began laying a heavy artillery concentration on positions held by the 10th Regiment and later in the day the 11th and 12th Regiments were likewise engaged by artillery.
 Soon after, all three regiments were attacked heavily by UN aircraft which wrought considerable damage and disrupted all plans for the attack.